abhishek-kumar-code/Redfish_Public/Specification.md

   - The privileges that the user has are defined by its role.

+* ETag Handling:
-* Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag.
-For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.
+  - Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag.
+  - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.

 ### Data Model Validation